Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 That's all it takes.
 Switching pages, sorting, hiding columns and downloading will now run via ajax.

+## Caching
+One new feature is caching.
+Wunderbyte_table will automatically pass every sql call to the MODE_APPLICATION cache with the key being the hashed request.

+A request for page one will be cached with a different key than a request for page 2 etc.

+Invalidation of the cache is being done by

+    cache_helper::purge_by_event('changesinwunderbytetable');

+If you don't run this every time your table changes, you won't see the changes in your DB reflected in the output of wunderbyte table, unless you otherwise purge the cache.

+If you use more than one table in your plugin or if there is a possibility that more than one Plugin uses local_wunderbyte_table on your system, you should provide your own cache definitons in your plugin and override the function query_db_cached($pagesize, $useinitialsbar) in your extended class.
+This will allow you to introduce and call different purge events for different tables.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >